komeho/osheng/README.md

 # Osheng | Oshiwambo - English Translation
-This project aims to develop an Oshiwambo-English language dataset and translation model.
+NB: Much of the work is in localhost and not here.
+Email me at axel@stoiclab.com This project aims to develop an Oshiwambo-English language dataset and translation model.

 #### Current stage